anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

   - The **RC2 workstream** within CNTT defines criteria, including tests, that will be used to verify and validate conformance of an implementation to the RA2 specification, with RI2 being a deployable reference for operators, vendors and others to develop against.

 - **OPNFV**
   - The **Kuberef** project in OPNFV acts as the main integration point for RI2: Its purpose it to provide all necessary glue code and mechanisms for i) integrating and configuring selected upstream Kubernetes deployers and components into a deployable platform, ii) continuously deploy the integrated platform in OPNFV labs and iii) run the latest RC2 test suite against the deployed platform.
+The test results are meant to be fed back to RA2 and RC2 to support the refinement of architecture requirements and the selection of test cases for the RC2 test suite.

   - The **Functest** project integrates available test tools and test cases from across the open source ecosystem into a single framework.
 In particular, it allows to run the test cases selected by the RC2 workstream and outputs a test result package for submission to the OVP program.